Conjunction for Class 9

 → Both the students who excelled in mathematics and those who demonstrated proficiency in literature were awarded scholarships.

-→ Neither the rain nor the thunderstorm could dampen the spirits of the enthusiastic crowd gathered for the outdoor concert.
+→ Neither the rain nor the thunderstorm could decrease the spirits of the enthusiastic crowd gathered for the outdoor concert.

-→ Not only did the diligent scientist conduct extensive research, but he also presented his findings at an international conference.
+→ Not only did the talented scientist conduct research, but he also presented his findings at an international conference.

-→ Whether you choose to participate actively in the discussion or prefer to observe quietly from the sidelines, your input is valued in this classroom.
+→ Whether you choose to participate in the discussion or prefer to observe quietly from the sidelines.

-→ Either you must complete the assigned project by the deadline, or you will face consequences for failing to meet the expectations.
+→ Either you must complete the assigned project by the deadline, or you will face consequences later.

-→ No sooner had the final bell rung than students rushed out of the classrooms, eager to enjoy the freedom of the weekend, but they were reminded to submit their homework assignments on Monday.
+→ No sooner had the final bell rung than students rushed out of the classrooms, but they were reminded to submit their homework assignments on Monday.

 Important Rules of Conjunctions